Knight-Hennessy Scholars at Stanford University—

 Innovation and entrepreneurship

 *Photos by Linda A. Cicero courtesy of Stanford University

-Each year the Knight-Hennessy Scholars program will identify 100 high-achieving individuals from around the world who demonstrate leadership and civic commitment.
+At its maturity, each year the Knight-Hennessy Scholars Program will identify 100 high-achieving individuals from around the world who demonstrate leadership and civic commitment.
 Each will receive full funding to pursue a wide-ranging graduate education at Stanford, with the goal of developing a new generation of global leaders.
 The Knight-Hennessy Scholars is the largest fully endowed scholars program in the world.

 The Kings have made a $100 million gift toward the Knight Hennessy Scholars Program to fund a cohort of scholars from less economically developed regions of the world.
 The gift will also support the King Global Leadership Program, a distinctive training and development curriculum in which all Knight-Hennessy Scholars will participate to complement their core degree studies.